 Discussion

-Despite the presence of null alleles, the eight loci studied here in female G. palpalis gambiensis converged with the existence of a large pangamic population of this species occupying the HAT focus of Boffa.
+All heterozygote deficits observed at the eight loci that passed the quality control tests were entirely explained by null alleles.
+Wahlund effect or inbred systems of mating were dismissed by different observations: absence of linkage disequilibrium; variance of FIS across loci, with several ones not significantly deviating from the panmictic model; negative intercept of the regression FIS~Nb.
+The eight loci studied here in female G. palpalis gambiensis converged with the existence of a large and stable pangamic population of this species occupying the HAT focus of Boffa.
 This was confirmed by the absence of any Wahlund effect when pooling all individuals from all the sampling area into one subsample in each cohort.
 The regression of the FIS with null alleles or number of missing data, with a determination coefficient close to unity and a negative intercept confirmed this perception.
+No notable difference in effective population sizes from one cohort to the other could be observed.
+The apparently increase in cohort 10, before the beginning of the VCC, was probably due to sampling variance.
+Indeed, it is quite unlikely that, as brutal it could have been, an increase in the size of the population would present a significant signature in its effective population size after only 10 generations.
+If so, it is then hard to understand why no signature of any bottleneck was observed at generation 66.
+We could not observe any genetic differentiation between the different cohorts, whether within or between dates before or after the VCC had begun.
+This was in line with the extreme effective population size estimates with temporal methods, as compared to single sample based methods.
+The reality probably lies in between, which means that some genetic drift should occur, leading to some genetic differentiation.
+This may require more autosomal markers to be confirmed.

 Subdivision tests also confirmed a free migration of tsetse flies in the area defined by this tsetse population.
 Taking the total surface where flies could be captured and the total surface of the survey, as the most realistic values, the corresponding dispersal distance would be between 40 and 44 km per generation.
 The constant shading, high humidity and wind conditions of the particular continuously favorable mangrove ecosystem probably explain such important values (Courtin et al., 2010, 2015; Courtin & Kagbadouno, 2011).
 Within these surfaces, the effective population density could be considered to vary between 3 and 6 individuals per km², in minimax≈[0.1, 8].
 These range within the smallest values as compared to what can be found elsewhere (De Meeûs et al., 2019).
 This is even worse if we consider that, here, we could use temporal methods for estimating effective population sizes.
 Temporal methods are almost never available in the literature, but provided very high values in the present study.
 Without temporal methods, densities would have fallen to very small values: between 0.05 and 0.1 individuals per km² only, for the two surfaces respectively.